MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

 1. Highlight and run each function to see how it works.
 For more information, review the [online documentation](https://www.postgresql.org/docs/current/functions.html) article for information about each function.

+## Clean-Up

+1. If you don't need this PostgreSQL server anymore for other exercises, to avoid incurring unnecessary Azure costs, delete the resource group created in this exercise.

 1. If you want to keep the PostgreSQL server running, you can leave it running.
-Otherwise, you can stop the server to avoid incurring unnecessary costs in the bash terminal.
+If you don't want to leave it running, you can stop the server to avoid incurring unnecessary costs in the bash terminal.
 To stop the server, run the following command:

     ```azurecli
     az postgres flexible-server stop --name <your-server-name> --resource-group $RG_NAME